 Dressed in the Black, heavy garments of the Orthodox, David was now sweating.
 As we headed towards the Synagogue, known as Macpellah, we passed yet another checkpoint.
-We also passed a street stall where a Welsh born settler was handing out leaflets, written in 5 different languages, explaining the Jewish heritage of Hebron and how Gentiles too can keep Torah.
-Inside the Synagogue I peered through the bullet proof glass at the tomb of Abraham where earlier that morning I had looked from the other side whilst in the Mosque; the whole experience was a bit surreal and I could not help but draw a convenient metaphor about “looking at the same thing from two different angles” as been a perfect one for the whole Islam/Judaism divide.
+We also passed a street stall where a Welsh-born settler was handing out leaflets, written in 5 different languages, explaining the Jewish heritage of Hebron and how Gentiles too can keep Torah.
+Inside the Synagogue I peered through the bulletproof glass at the tomb of Abraham where earlier that morning I had looked from the other side whilst in the Mosque; the whole experience was a bit surreal and I could not help but draw a convenient metaphor about “looking at the same thing from two different angles” as being a perfect one for the whole Islam/Judaism divide.

 There were soldiers inside the Synagogue as well as around 30 Orthodox Jews rocking back and forth in Prayer.
 David told me how the book of Genesis records Abraham purchasing this land as a burial place for his beloved wife Sarah thus beginning the legacy of a Jewish community in Hebron.

 “Some here would have you believe that we only showed up here in 1969 after the six day war but in truth we’ve been in Hebron for 3000 years”.

 The interior of the building isn’t all that impressive (on either side) so after paying my respects to Sarah, Noah and Jacob we moved on.